Group projects homepage

+Group projects homepage

+>

-- An archive with your source code on CATE; the code should be properly documented and contain instructions on how to run it.
+> - An archive with your source code on CATE; the code should be properly documented and contain instructions on how to run it.
 The size of the archive must be below 100 MB.

-- Four hard copies of the report, one full copy (i.e. with appendices) and three copies of the main part of the report only (i.e. no appendices), to the Student Office.
+> - Two hard copies of the report, one full copy (i.e. with appendices) and one copy of the main part of the report only (i.e. no appendices), to the Student Office.
 Mark them for attention of the Teaching Fellow for MCS.

-Presentation and Demonstration
+> Presentation and Demonstration

-In week 4 of the Summer term your group will give a presentation on your project which should include a demonstration of your software.
+> In week 4 of the Summer term your group will give a presentation on your project which should include a demonstration of your software.
 Your supervisor will be present as will other groups (and your other group members) that are being assessed in your presentation session.
 You will be questioned about your software and expected to demonstrate its functionality.

-Each group is allocated a 30 minute timeslot.
+> Each group is allocated a 30 minute timeslot.
 This allows for 20 minutes of presentation, 5 minutes of questions and another 5 minutes of turnaround time for the next group.
 Not everyone in the group has to present, but everyone should be prepared to answer questions.
 You can use any equipment available in the room, but it's your responsibility to make sure in advance that everything is working fine, and that the setup time is kept to a minimum.